GREETINGS AND WELCOME!

-Every other week we pose a question you might get asked during an interview and a suggestion on how you might formulate your answer.
+Every few weeks we pose a question you might get asked during an interview and a suggestion on how you might formulate your answer.

 This week’s question: